Top 7 Coinbase Wallet (CDP) Alternatives in 2026

 Why developers choose Sequence

-Game studios choose Sequence for its all-in-one gaming stack and robust Unity/Unreal support.
+Game studios choose Sequence for its all-in-one gaming stack that bundles wallets, indexers, and marketplaces with robust Unity and Unreal SDK support—something Coinbase Smart Wallet doesn't offer at all.

 5. Thirdweb